CreworkTeam/b2b-website/src/content/blogs/Subreddits to launch your product.md

 The key is not to launch your product like a direct promotional post, but to cleverly slip your business tool into relevant conversations so it doesn’t look like blatant advertising.

-For more guidance on how to approach this, check out our article _How to Ace Reddit Marketing_.
+For more guidance on how to approach this, check out our article _[How to Ace Marketing on Reddit](/blog/how-to-ace-marketing-on-reddit)_.